 Unfortunately, due to unforeseen circumstances, this Valuing Nature Keynote Lecture scheduled to take place in Exeter on 2nd October 2019 has had to be cancelled.
-However, we hope to reschedule so do please keep an eye on this page for further updates.
+However, this will be rescheduled as a webinar in January 2020 so please keep an eye on this page for further updates.

 This Valuing Nature Keynote Lecture will be given by Dr Nicola Beaumont from Plymouth Marine Laboratory The 45 minute lecture will be followed by a panel discussion and Q&A session chaired by Professor Michael Winter with Brett Day (University of Exeter), Katrina Davis (University of Exeter) and Ece Ozdemiroglu (eftec).